14 symptoms to look for after an elderly person falls

 Services to support elderly people at home

 Elderly sitting services or Elderly Care at Home can provide reassurance in these circumstances.
-Elderly sitting services are where a volunteer or Care Assistant visits your loved one at home to provide companionship.
-Elderly Care is similar – a trained, professional Care Assistant will provide support to your loved one at home by carrying out various tasks.
+Elderly sitting services are where a volunteer or Care Assistant visits your loved one at home to provide companionship and social interaction.
+Elderly Care is similar – a trained, professional Carer will provide support to your loved one at home by carrying out various tasks.
 These services also provide valuable peace of mind that your loved one is receiving support and there’s someone nearby in the event of a fall.

 To learn more about our Home Care services and how we can help, find your local Alina Homecare Team.